NordGus/design-patterns/src/03_creational_design_patterns/21_abstract_factory_pattern/exercise/README.md

 Look at the implementation of the **HomePage** class in the **abstractFactory** package of the **Exercises** project.
 Depending on the goal the user selects, they’ll see a different mean plan and workout routine.

 What are the problems with this design?
 Refactor this design using the abstract factory pattern.

+*It violates the open/close principle and is promp to posible errors by initializing the wrong class*.